arachid1/soundofnavi/trainers/README.md

 # Training

+            pneumonia   C/W

+ICBHI       X           X
+PERCH                   X
+JORDAN      X           ?
+ANT                     X
+ANT SIM                 X
+BD          X

-Note: this is specific to Pneumonia and Icbhi/Jordan as of 11/23.
-To be extended for BD in pneumonia + other datasets in CW
+Note: this is specific to the Pneumonia problem for the Icbhi/Jordan as of 11/23.
+To be extended by adding BD to pneumonia + other datasets in CW

 # First